Hornworms and Hummingbird Moths

 |Snowberry clearwing||Hemaris diffinis||Honeysuckle, viburnum, hawthorn, snowberry, cherry, plum.
 Adults have clear wings and resemble oversized bumblebees.|

-1 F.B.Peairs, Extension entomologist and professor of entomology, bioagricultural sciences and pest management.
-6/02.
-Reviewed 2/07.
+*Colorado State University Extension entomologist and professor, bioagricultural sciences and pest management.
+3/02.
+Revised 7/14.

 Colorado State University, U.S. Department of Agriculture, and Colorado counties cooperating.
 Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.